bgrusnak/adminbox/README.md

-# C&B barter bank and platform smart contracts
+# Administration and management platform for smart contracts